surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

    * Overhauled the filter type menu, grouping filters by their function

 * Expanded Modulator Features and Fixes
-   * MSEG
+   * Multi-segment Envelope Generator (MSEG)
-     * We have implemented a complete editable MSEG as a modulation source, with a large number of curve types and editor options.
+     * Implemented a fully editable MSEG modulation source, with a large number of curve types and various editing options
-     * To use the MSEG, select a voice or scene LFO, pick the MSEG modulator type (the multi point envelope in the bottom row) and click on the waveform.
+     * To use the MSEG, select a voice or scene LFO, choose the MSEG LFO type (bottommost row, first icon) and click on the LFO display, or the pencil button to the right
-     * Documentation on the editor is forthcoming, but most features work in a platform-natural fashion including edit (click and drag), add (double click), zoom (mouse/pinch), delete (double-click) and more.
+     * Documentation on the editor is forthcoming, but most features work in a platform-natural fashion, including editing (click and drag), adding (double click), zoom (mousewheel, touchpad pinch gesture), horizontal scrolling, delete (double-click) and so on
-     * Extended features on all components are available on the right mouse menu for a segment.
+     * Extended features for a segment are available on the right click context menu
+     * Currently, MSEG supports up to 128 nodes, and the maximum length of the MSEG is 128 phase units (actual duratoin of the MSEG is determined by the LFO Rate parameter)
    * LFO modulator presets - users can save and share single LFO modulator settings
    * New MIDI controller modulators: Breath, Expression, Sustain pedal
    * New per-voice modulators: Alternate and Random (both unipolar and bipolar)
-   * Drag and Drop
+   * Drag and drop
      * Drag a Macro slot around to reorder it
      * Ctrl-drag any modulation source onto a slider in order to open a dialog for typing in a modulation amount
    * Added several MIDI controller smoothing modes in the MIDI Settings menu, which